SACRAMENTO PRIDE

 Hotels and Accommodations

 Sacramento has more than 2,000 hotel rooms within walking distance of the Sacramento Convention Center, along with another 2,000 within three miles and a total of 16,000 in the region.
-There are hotels to fit all budgets, including big names Hyatt, Sheraton, Hilton, DoubleTree by Hilton, Marriott, Kimpton, Holiday Inn and more.
+There are hotels to fit all budgets, including Sheraton, Hilton, DoubleTree by Hilton, Marriott, Kimpton, Holiday Inn and more.
 Sacramento also offers a selection of boutique hotels and bed-and-breakfast inns.

 Nightlife